Extracting Affect Aggregates from Longitudinal Social Media Data with Temporal Adapters for Large Language Models: Longitudinal Datasets

 \subsection{Twitter Panel Data}

 We create a panel of in total 21,576 Twitter users (13.6 million tweets) with the following method: We use the commercial service Brandwatch to sample 10,000 tweets per day from accounts in Great Britain between the beginning of 2019 and March 2023.
-Brandwatch determines users' locations based on profile information and geo-tagged data~\cite{brandwatch_location_2020}.
-Next, we identify individual users in that sample and removed accounts that were classified as organizations as well as accounts with too low or too high activity levels.
-We select 24,000 users at random, half of which Brandwatch classified as `female' and half of which were classified as `male' based on self-reported profile information~\cite{brandwatch_forsight_2020}.
+Brandwatch determines the location of users based on profile information and geo-tagged data~\cite{brandwatch_location_2020}.
+Next, we identify individual users in that sample and remove accounts that were classified as organizations, as well as accounts with too low or too high activity levels.
+We select the same number of users classified by Brandwatch as `female' and `male', based on self-reported profile information~\cite{brandwatch_forsight_2020}.
 We retrieve their full timelines of tweets including retweets and replies back to the beginning of 2019.
 On average, for the 35 weeks from November 2019 to June 2020, we have 385,000 tweets per week available.